jopemachine/awesome-stars/README.md

 ## Shell

+- [jeffreytse/jekyll-deploy-action](https://github.com/jeffreytse/jekyll-deploy-action) - 🪂 A Github Action to deploy the Jekyll site conveniently for GitHub Pages.
 - [kdabir/has](https://github.com/kdabir/has) - ✅ checks presence of various command line tools and their versions on the path
 - [awesome-lists/awesome-bash](https://github.com/awesome-lists/awesome-bash) - A curated list of delightful Bash scripts and resources.
 - [ralyodio/node-startup](https://github.com/ralyodio/node-startup) - Startup script for Linux-based systems for running node app when rebooting using an /etc/init.d script.